Institute of Advanced Studies in Education

 The Institute of Advanced Studies in Education (IASE) is a deemed university in Sardarshahar, Rajasthan, India.
 The university is accredited as a "B+" institute by the NAAC.it is located in Churu District of Rajasthan.Iase is a deemed university recognised by ugc under section u/s 3 of ugc act-1956vide notification by MHRD no f.9-29/2000-u.3.Govt.of India. iase university is affiliated by govt.of India, MHRD notification on declaring the institute as Deemed to be University under f.9-6/81-u.3 dated 25 October 1983.
-IASE University's registrar is Dr.R.S Tripathy.
+IASE University's registrar is Dr.Dharm Singh Gehlot.

 History

 Gandhi Vidya Mandir was established by Shri Kanhaiyalal Dugar who was born and brought up in Sardarshahr, in the erstwhile princely state of Bikaner.
 Shri Dugar went to Wardha and consulted Acharya Vinoba Bhave and other Gandhians like Kaka Kalelkar, Kishorlal Mashruwala, Krishnadas Jaju, Shriman Narayan Agarwal and Madalsa Ben.

 The project was conceptualized there and the name of Gandhi Vidya Mandir was decided.
 Later on, Shri Dugar consulted some other prominent personalities like Dada Ravishankar Maharaj, Swami Sharnanand, Hanuman Prasad Poddar, Sardar Vallabhbhai Patel, Acharya Tulsi and Jayaprakash Narayan.
 Sardar Patel had promised to lay the foundation stone of Gandhi Vidya Mandir but he died.
 Devised as India's first Rural University, its foundation stone was laid in 1955, by Dr. Rajendra Prasad, the first President of India.